|

 further development to the recording of the output of a

-lamp in this simple linear style, is the production of a
+lamp in this simple linear style, is the production of an

-of the shape of the beam, constructed by plotting the UVB
+shape of the beam, constructed by plotting the UV gradient

 To construct

-a spread chart is not difficult, but it is time-consuming.
+a chart is not difficult, but it is time-consuming.
+If you

-If you would like to make one yourself, full details may
+would like to make one yourself, full details may be found

 |